-6. If your child has a serious allergic reactions to foods, insect bites, or other allergens, share this information with the school nurse and classroom teacher so that together we can develop a plan to help keep your child safe at school.
+6. If your child has serious allergic reactions to foods, insect bites, or other allergens, share this information with the school nurse and classroom teacher so that together we can develop a plan to help keep your child safe at school.
 Medications at school will require a doctor’s order each school year.

-7. If you child has a serious food allergy, educate your child about safe food choices and the possible dangers of food sharing.
+7. If your child has a serious food allergy, educate your child about safe food choices and the possible dangers of food sharing.
 Educate your child about how to stay safe if they think they have had an exposure (tell an adult, ask for medication).